omarkawach/foss-gis-web-components/README.md

 At this point you'll have a few unnecessary files.
 You can clear out stories you don't need.
 If you want to work with typescript you'll need to update your `tsconfig.json` and if you want to externalize any dependencies you would have to add or update your `vite.config.ts` file.

-Now you can begin development and testing of your web component.
+Now you can begin developing and testing your component(s).

 ### What kind of tech is being used?